 ‘Kaya’ means ‘hello’ in the Noongar language.

 We acknowledge the traditional custodians of the country where we operate, in particular the Noongar peoples, the first nations of the south-west of Australia.
-We recognise their connection to land and waters, their continuing contribution to culture, and respect their Elders, past, present and emerging.
+We recognise their connection to land and waters, their continuing contribution to culture and care of our environment, and respect their Elders, past, present and emerging.